tap/TapTools/max/readme.txt

 By Timothy Place
 http://74objects.com/

-Version 3.6.4 (build 36155)
+Version 4 beta 1
-23 August 2012
+13 December 2012

-Distribution of TapTools is governed by the TapTools License.
+Distribution of TapTools is governed by the New BSD License ( http://opensource.org/licenses/BSD-3-Clause )
-If you have not already registered/purchased your copy, please do so @ http://electrotap.com/ .
-Also be sure to read the license agreement located in the accompanying license text file.

-Installing on Mac OSX
-The TapTools Installer (.pkg) will install TapTools to your Max6 folder.
+Installing for Max 6.0.x

+1. The TapTools package is a folder that can be placed into the Max search path.
+2. Move the stuff in the 'extensions' folder into the Cycling '74/extensions folder.
+3. Move the stuff in the 'queries' folder into the Cycling '74/queries folder.
+4. Move the stuff in the 'extras' folder into the Cycling '74/extras folder, and *trash the empty folder you leave behind*.

 System Requirements
-Max 6.0.5 or higher for Mac OS
+Max 6 for Mac OS

 Contact